miracuse/miracuse.github.io/docs/more_resources/magic/example_magic.md

 > Spells

--   _Restoration (Spirit of Healing + Abjuration):_ Remove a Physical Injury or similarly serious wound.
+-   _Restoration (Spirit of Healing Amplified):_ Remove a Physical Injury or similarly serious wound.

 -   _Spring of Life (Spirit of Healing + Water):_ Draw forth a permanent natural spring from the ground whose water has a healing effect.